msillano/tuyaDAEMON/tuyaDAEMON/README.md

  Alternative: install a TuyaDAEMON module, then add the missing nodes as required by node-red messages.

-2. If you like, you can update the `node-red-contrib-tuya-smart-device` v.
+2. You can update the `node-red-contrib-tuya-smart-device` v.
 4.1.1: see [issue#83](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/83), or `node-red-contrib-tuya-smart-device` v.
-5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113).
+5.0.1: see [issue#113](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/113), replacing the file
+V...\node_modules\node-red-contrib-tuya-smart-device\src\tuya-smart-device.js`.
-3. The best way is to get the last version for single modules (start from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
+4. The best way is to get the last version for single modules (start from  [tuyaDAEMON.CORE-install-2.2.2.zip](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON)).
-4. For any added module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
+5. For any added module, read the flow description and see the info of the ´global MODULE config´ node, it contains all the updated configuration instructions (select the node the click the `[i]` button).
-5. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.
+6. In each module, you will find some standalone tests (see also each test node info), to verify your installation: after you can disable/delete them.

-### CORE user estensions
+### CORE tips and tricks

 **Simple cron**<br>
 It is possible to use the `core/_heartbeat` as simple _cron_, adding one or more `'share'` in `global.alldevices`.
 Template: